In the Rehobilitation, Reintegration & Recovery space

 Lab tests for Alzheimer’s diagnosis may include blood tests or analysis of cerebrospinal fluid to detect specific biomarkers associated with the disease, helping to confirm the diagnosis and rule out other potential causes of cognitive impairment.

-Mental status and neuropsychological testing involve evaluating cognitive function, memory, attention, language skills, and executive functioning through various standardized tests and assessments.
+Mental status and neuropsychological testing involve evaluating cognitive function, memory, attention, language skills, and executive functioning through various standardised tests and assessments.

 In Alzheimer’s diagnosis, brain imaging methods like MRI or CT scans are employed to identify structural alterations in the brain, such as shrinkage or the existence of abnormal protein deposits.